open-telemetry/opentelemetry-collector-contrib/receiver/receivercreator/README.md

 ```

 Find bellow the supported annotations that user can define to automatically enable receivers to start
-collecting metrics signals from the target Pods/containers.
+collecting metrics and logs signals from the target Pods/containers.

 ### Supported metrics annotations